Lijiang: Climate

 Owing to its low latitude and high elevation, the city centre of Lijiang experiences a mild subtropical highland climate (Köppen Cwb).
-Winters are mild and very dry and sunny (>70% possible sunshine), although average lows in December and January are just below the freezing mark; January, the coolest month, with 24-hour average temperature of 6.7 °C. Spring begins early and remains dry and sunny until late May, when there is a dramatic uptick in frequency and amount of rainfall that lasts until late September.
-Summers are warm, rainy (more so than it is sunny) and damp, with June, the warmest month, averaging 19.1 °C. Autumn sees an abrupt reduction in rainfall and return to sunniness.
+Winters are mild, very dry and sunny (>70% possible sunshine), although average lows in December and January are just above the freezing mark; January is the coolest month, with an average temperature of 6.7 °C. Spring begins early and remains dry and sunny until late May, when there is a dramatic uptick in frequency and amount of rainfall that lasts until late September.
+Summers are warm, rainy and damp, with June, the warmest month, averaging 19.1 °C. Autumn sees an abrupt reduction in rainfall and return to sunniness.
 The annual mean temperature is 13.3 °C, while precipitation averages 968 mm, around 80% of which occurs from June to September.
-With monthly percent possible sunshine ranging from 29% in July to 80% in December, the city receives 2,412 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 29% in July to 80% in December, the city receives 2,412 hours of sunshine annually.